tinode/chat/docs/drafty.md

 #### `MN`: mention such as [@alice](#)
-Mention `data` contains a single `val` field with address of the mentioned user:
+Mention `data` contains a single `val` field with ID of the mentioned user:
 `{ "tp":"MN", "data":{ "val":"usrFsk73jYRR" } }`

 #### `HT`: hashtag, e.g. [#tinode](#)